0SoulStone0/Creation/README.md

 - Lore
-    - LandPod
+    - LandPod :
         -
         -
         -
         -
         -
-    - PDA
+    - PDA :
         -
         -
         -
         -
         -
         -
-    - Autre
+    - Other :
         -
         -
         -